 The most common payments are done by electronic debit and credit cards because it is safe and there are no additional surcharges.
-Popular payment method is also pay on delivery that is usually surcharged by USD 1-2, but there is no surcharge if the total purchase is over USD 100 - 200.
+Another popular payment method is ‘pay on delivery’ that usually includes a USD 1-2 surchargefor purchases under USD 100 - 200.

-Mobile eCommerce became even more popular thanks to a growing number of local eCommerce applications.
+Mobile eCommerce grew in popularity thanks to increased numbers of local eCommerce applications.
 The majority of local web sites have implemented Accelerated Mobile Pages to increase reading ease on mobile devices.

-Many local companies that are using digital marketing have implemented Machine Learning that helps to target marketing to potential customers.
+Many local companies that are using digital marketing have implemented Machine Learning to target marketing to potential customers.

 Major Buying Holidays

-The major buying holidays are Christmas and Easter.
+The major buying holidays are Christmas,, Valentine’s Day, and Easter.

-YouTube, for young targets, is already overtaking television in Slovakia as the most watched video content provider.
-The younger and middle age populations like to read news on social media channels.
-There is a growing problem with hoaxes that can manipulate public opinion, which can spread quickly via multiple social media channels.
+YouTube is already overtaking television in Slovakia as the most watched video content provider among younger audience.
+Younger and middle-aged populations often get their news from social media channels.
+Hoaxes are a growing problem, which can impact public opinion, and spread quickly via multiple social media channels.
 Prepared by our U.S. Embassies abroad.
 With its network of 108 offices across the United States and in more than 75 countries, the U.S. Commercial Service of the U.S. Department of Commerce utilizes its global presence and international marketing expertise to help U.S. companies sell their products and services worldwide.
 Locate the U.S. Commercial Service trade specialist in the U.S. nearest you by visiting http://export.gov/usoffices.